 Classes are taught in state-of-the-art kitchen facilities at the Niagara Falls Culinary Institute.
-The program will combine both classroom learning as well as laboratories.
+The degree program will combine both classroom learning as well as laboratories.

 The students gain valuable industry experience through various laboratory classes that run the school’s pastry shop, La Patisserie.
 They also gain experience working in the student-driven restaurant, “Savor,” preparing desserts and items for bread service.